Awatere River: Demographics

-Ethnicities were 89.8% European/Pākehā, 13.2% Māori, 4.6% Pacific peoples, 1.9% Asian, and 1.7% other ethnicities (totals add to more than 100% since people could identify with multiple ethnicities).
+Ethnicities were 89.8% European/Pākehā, 13.2% Māori, 4.6% Pasifika, 1.9% Asian, and 1.7% other ethnicities.
+People may identify with more than one ethnicity.

-The proportion of people born overseas was 13.5%, compared with 27.1% nationally.
+The percentage of people born overseas was 13.5, compared with 27.1% nationally.

-Although some people objected to giving their religion, 51.6% had no religion, 37.7% were Christian, 0.2% were Muslim and 1.3% had other religions.
+Although some people chose not to answer the census's question about religious affiliation, 51.6% had no religion, 37.7% were Christian, 0.2% were Muslim and 1.3% had other religions.

-Of those at least 15 years old, 174 (13.5%) people had a bachelor or higher degree, and 249 (19.3%) people had no formal qualifications.
+Of those at least 15 years old, 174 (13.5%) people had a bachelor's or higher degree, and 249 (19.3%) people had no formal qualifications.
 The median income was $34,700, compared with $31,800 nationally.
+177 people (13.7%) earned over $70,000 compared to 17.2% nationally.
 The employment status of those at least 15 was that 795 (61.5%) people were employed full-time, 231 (17.9%) were part-time, and 21 (1.6%) were unemployed.

-Awatere River bridge
+Awatere River bridges

-In 1887 the Awatere River was without any bridge crossing and at the time was noted by Parliament to be the only river not bridged between Picton and Bluff.
+In 1887, the Awatere River was without any bridge crossing and at the time was noted by Parliament to be the only river not bridged between Picton and Bluff.
 Planning of a 325-metre joint road and rail bridge began in 1896, designed by Peter Seton Hay, and construction by Scott Brothers Ltd, a Christchurch based company, began two years after.
 Back in those times, bridge building lacked the modern engineering technology that is used today, and much of the construction was done via human and animal power.
 The laying of caissons which formed the foundations of the bridge was notoriously treacherous to workers at the risk of developing the bends due to long exposure of working in pressurised conditions.
 Construction was completed on 18 July 1901.
-The original road/rail bridge was opened on 10 October 1902.
+The original road and rail bridge was opened on 10 October 1902.
 Construction took three years at the cost of £22,500.
 A further £118 was spent to add a wind break to protect trains.

 State Highway 1 crosses the Awatere River at its current point just north of Seddon.
 The initial bridge remained the crossing until 2007 when most recently traffic signals were added to either direction to control vehicles on the platform, which was only wide enough for one lane of traffic.
 A new $15 million two-lane road bridge was constructed with the railway being the sole use of the original bridge.
 The new road bridge opened to traffic in December 2008 and was officially opened on 31 January 2009.
-The vehicle deck on the original bridge was decommissioned as it was deemed too expensive to retain its use for pedestrians and cyclists.
+The vehicle deck on the original bridge was then decommissioned as it was deemed too expensive to retain its use for pedestrians and cyclists.

+However, the former single-lane vehicle deck below the rail deck was restored and re-opened for cyclists and walkers in December 2023, as part of the Whale Trail, a long-distance trail under construction between Picton and Kaikōura.